Boyce Managers & Directors

 Mike commenced his career with Boyce in Dubbo in August 1990 after having spent five years working in his family’s rural merchandise business in Gilgandra followed by five years with Wesfarmers in Dubbo.
 To supplement his practical business experience, Mike undertook post-graduate studies in business and accounting and in 2006 completed a Masters of Commerce degree through the University of New England.
 Mike manages a large client base across a range of industries including agriculture, manufacturing, transport and professional services.
 His accounting expertise and client focused attitude were acknowledged when he was appointed as an associate director of the firm in 2003.
 Mike was responsible for the firm’s learning and development program for many years and although he has now passed on this baton, he continues to take his informal role as a mentor to the firm’s young cadets seriously.
 Outside of work Mike enjoys the outdoors including gardening, bush walking and camping and is a mad-keen Rabbitohs member and of course was thrilled to witness the team’s long awaited rugby league premiership win in 2014.

 Amy was raised and attended school in Parkes, New South Wales before moving to Armidale to attend the University of New England.
 In 2008, early into her Bachelor of Business degree, Amy commenced a cadetship at Roberts & Morrow Chartered Accountants.
 On completion of her degree in 2011, Amy completed post graduate studies to become a qualified Chartered Accountant in 2014.
 Much of Amy’s experience at Roberts & Morrow was in the audit and advisory division with a significant focus on external audit, management accounting and other specialist consultancy services.
 During her time there, she completed two secondments as a contract accountant to large local organisations.
 Amy commenced her professional career with Boyce Dubbo in 2016 and immediately became a valued member of the firm’s audit and assurance team working closely with both audit directors as an Audit Manager.
+She was promoted into the role as Senior Manager, Audit in January 2019.
 Amy has extensive experience in providing external audit, management accounting and other advisory services to small to large not-for-profit organisations as her industry of specialisation.
 She also has experience with the audit and preparation of financial statements for registered clubs, manufacturing and retail entities, and is fast developing specialist skills in the application of accounting standards for agribusiness.